vikranth1000/tutorials/DATA605/README.md

 # DATA605 Class Projects

-- The goal of the class project is to learn cutting-edge modern big data technology and write a (small) example of a system using it
+- The goal of the class project is to learn a cutting-edge modern big data technology and write a (small) example of a system using it
-- Each class project is similar in spirit to the tutorials for various technologies (e.g., Git, Docker, SQL, Mongo, Airflow, Dask) we have looked at and studied in classes
+- Each class project is similar in spirit to the tutorials for various technologies we have looked at and studied in classes (e.g., Git, Docker, SQL, Mongo, Airflow, Dask)
-- Through the class projects you will learn how a tool fits your Datascience, Data engineering, Machine Learning workflows.
+- Through the class projects you will learn how a tool fits your data science, data engineering, machine learning workflows.

 ## Choosing a project